unlimitediw/SVM/Project3.md

       * Explain: although logistic regression model can handle classification problem, it can only solve the linear separable data.
 To this complicated salary prediction data, it works very bad but it can be improved by adding multilayer which turn this problem separable by neuron network.
       * Learning curve: There are some high confidence with small input data.
 But it is just a lucky treating even not an overfitting as the basic accuracy should be 0.751 in any way

-    * Multiple layer Perceptron(neuron network)
+    * Multiple layer Perceptron(neural network)
+      * In my 2 Layers perceptron nural network.
+The accuracy boost from 76% as a simple perceptron to 83% which perform pretty good in this non linear separable model.
       * Explain: MLP can solve linear non separable problem very well.
 Except for the input nodes, each node is a neuron that uses a nonlinear activation function which will turn it becomes a strong non linear tool.
 MLP allows approximate solutions for extremely complex problems like fitness approximation and this adult salary problem.

-* PS: It is my own quadratic problem solvers which is also showed previously.
+* PS: It is my SMO alogrithm implementation which is also showed previously.

             class SVM_HAND(object):
                 def __init__(self, C, XSample, YSample, tolerance = .1, sigma = 3, kernel = 'rbf'):